Convex cap: Relation to affine surface area

 As $\delta \rightarrow 0$, the floating body more closely approximates $K$.
 This information can tell us about the affine surface area $\Omega(K)$ of $K$ which measures how the boundary behaves in this situation.
-If we take the convex floating body of a shape, we notice that the distance from the boundary of the floating body to the boundary of the convex shape is related to the convex shape's curvature.
+If we take the convex floating body of a two-dimensional convex shape, we notice that the distance from the boundary of the floating body to the boundary of the convex shape is related to the convex shape's curvature.